the-spark1ch/the-spark1ch/README.md

 ---

-### 🧠 Engineering Focus
+### 🧠 What I Care About

-**Backend Engineering**
-Designing APIs, services, and internal tooling with a focus on clean architecture and maintainable systems.

-**Systems & Performance**
-Interest in low-level behavior, performance optimization, and efficient runtime design.

-**Architecture & Design**
-Building modular systems with clear boundaries and long-term maintainability.
+* **Backend & Architecture** — Designing clean APIs and modular services.
+I like systems with clear boundaries where every component has a well-defined responsibility.

-**Developer Tooling & Automation**
-Working comfortably in Linux environments, automating workflows with Bash and scripting tools.
+* **Systems & Performance** — I’m fascinated by how code behaves at the system level.
+I enjoy profiling memory, optimizing runtime behavior, and making things run efficiently.
+* **Automation & Tooling** — Highly comfortable in Linux environments.
+If a repetitive task can be automated with a Bash or Python script to save time, I’ll probably build it.

 ---

-### ⚙️ Core Strengths

-* Backend and systems thinking
-* Performance-oriented development
-* Clean architecture and modular design
-* Structured problem solving
-* Strong Git-based development workflow

----

 ### 🚀 Interests

-* Backend infrastructure
+* Distributed, scalable backend infrastructure
-* Distributed and scalable systems
+* Internal mechanics of databases and storage systems
-* Performance engineering
-* System design
+* Building efficient CLI tools and developer utilities

-I aim to build software that is **reliable, efficient, and well engineered**.
+Ultimately, I aim to build software that is **stable, fast, and doesn't wake anyone up in the middle of the night**.